SciRuby/rubex/README.md

 # rubex
 rubex - A Crystal-inspired language for writing Ruby extensions.

+# Overview

+# Installation

+# Usage

+All code that you write should be a

 # Background

 Rubex aims to make writing C extensions as intuitive as writing Ruby code.
 A very simple example would be a recursive implementation of a function that computes the factorial of a given number.
 The method for this is called `factorial` and the class in which it resides is called `Fact`.
 The code in rubex would like this: